syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/Control-Overview.md

 title: Control Overview
 description: overview
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---
-## Control Overview
+# Control Overview

 The various sections of GroupView and their description are given below.